-- -- Research your Independent and Dependent Variable, and find an article related to your topic or question. - --Print the references you find online and highlight the most important parts. - ★ Research: Use this to guide the writing of your research paragraph:
+- 1. Research your Independent and Dependent Variable, and find an article related to your topic or question. - 2.
+Print the references you find online and highlight the most important parts. - ★ Research: Use this to graphic organizer to guide the writing of your research paragraph: